Brian Anderson Player Props: Brewers vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.
+- The Twins have the second-ranked team ERA across all MLB pitching staffs (3.52).

-- The Twins have a 3.50 team ERA that ranks second among all league pitching staffs.
+- Twins pitchers combine to surrender 65 home runs (one per game), the third-fewest in the league.

-- The Twins allow the fourth-fewest home runs in baseball (64 total, one per game).
+- Ober gets the start for the Twins, his 10th of the season.
+He is 3-3 with a 2.61 ERA and 47 strikeouts through 51 2/3 innings pitched.

-- Lopez (3-3) gets the starting nod for the Twins in his 14th start of the season.
-He has a 4.25 ERA in 78 1/3 innings pitched, with 92 strikeouts.
+- In his last appearance on Thursday against the Tampa Bay Rays, the righty threw 5 1/3 innings, giving up three earned runs while surrendering three hits.

-- His last time out came on Wednesday against the Tampa Bay Rays, when the right-hander went seven innings, surrendering one earned run while giving up five hits.
+- The 27-year-old has amassed an ERA of 2.61, with 8.2 strikeouts per nine innings, in nine games this season.
+Opponents have a .200 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.